-- A restricted Boltzmann machine (RBM) is a generative stochastic neural network that can learn a probability distribution over its set of inputs, similar to an auto encoder - As their name implies, RBMs are a variant of Boltzmann machines, with the restriction that their neurons must form a bipartite graph: The inputs are connected only to the hidden units, and the hidden units are only connected to the input units (weights are symmetrical: $w{i,j} = w{j,i}$) - Thus, as the auto encoder, the RBM learns a latent representation of the input vectors.
+- A restricted Boltzmann machine (RBM) is a generative stochastic neural network that can learn a probability distribution over its set of inputs, similar to an auto encoder - As their name implies, RBMs are a variant of Boltzmann machines, with the restriction that their neurons must form a bipartite graph: The inputs are connected only to the hidden units, and the hidden units are only connected to the input units (weights are symmetrical: $w{i,j} = w{j,i}$ ) - Thus, as the auto encoder, the RBM learns a latent representation of the input vectors.
 But the number of latent components can be larger than the number of inputs, so the latent representation found is a combination of a component analysis and a cluster analysis.
-Training is performed with the contrastive divergence (CD) algorithm. - Can even learn several layers by treating the previous hidden layer as data layer: thus a deep neural network can be initialized (after initialization, backprop is applied) - But: if enough labelled training data is available, RBMs are not necessary, if weights are initialized in the right way
+Training is performed with the contrastive divergence (CD) algorithm. - The RBM can also be used in several hidden layers by treating the previous hidden layer as data layer.
+The layered structure is is sometimes referred to as a Deep Belief Network (DBN).